Assange, Manafort Deny Report They Met. The White House Declined To Address It

 The reported meetings

 The Guardian newspaper reported on Tuesday that Manafort traveled to London to visit Assange three times from 2013 to 2016.
 Assange and WikiLeaks released an avalanche of stolen data aimed at causing chaos in the presidential election in 2016.
-Prosecutors say Assange got it from Russia's intelligence service.

 Investigators since then have been trying to establish whether there was any link between any Americans, including those in Trump's 2016 campaign, and Russia's wave of "active measures," in which WikiLeaks played a starring role.

-If Manafort did meet with Assange, that could be significant in establishing the link.
+That's where Tuesday's reports come in: Stone, Corsi and their associates acknowledge they talked about WikiLeaks, but deny getting any information beforehand about its plans.
+If Manafort met with Assange, that could be significant in establishing a link — but the two men deny that too.

-The Guardian story, however, does not cite any sources by name, although it does quote an Ecuadorian government document that suggests "Paul Manaford" paid a call to its embassy in London.
+The Guardian story does not cite any sources by name, although it does quote an Ecuadorian government document that suggests "Paul Manaford" paid a call to its embassy in London.

 Assange has been holed up there since 2012 trying to evade prosecution, first following sexual misconduct allegations and since then because he fears being extradited to the United States.